deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

 ## Write the faux measurements to a table in real-time

-With these quantities now calculated and stored in memory, we need to set up alive table that we can write measurements to.
+With these quantities now calculated and stored in memory, we need to set up a live table that we can write measurements to.
 To keep it simple, we'll write measurements to the table once per second for a minute.

 ```python
 table_writer = DynamicTableWriter(